What is a Takeover Bid?

 1. Friendly Takeover

-A friendly takeover bid occurs when the board of directors from both companies (the target and acquirer) approve the bid.
-The board from the target company will approve the buyout terms and shareholders will get the opportunity to vote in favor or against the takeover.
+A friendly takeover bid occurs when the board of directors from both companies (the target and acquirer) negotiate and approve the bid.
+The board from the target company will approve the buyout terms and shareholders will get the opportunity to vote in favor of, or against, the takeover.

 Example: Aetna and CVS Health Corporation